 All students of The Claremont Colleges are invited to join us in celebrating International Love Data Week 2023 by designing a poster that illustrates this year’s theme, Data: Agent of Change.
 In addition to winning a gift card prize, the first, second and third place winners’ posters will be displayed in the recently launched Digital Scholarship Collaboratory, which is located on the second floor of The Claremont Colleges Library in the Mudd side of the building.
-Poster submissions are due by end of day on January 30, 2023.
+Poster submissions are due by end of day on February 6, 2023 (deadline extended!).

-Student posters are meant to embody Love Data Week’s 2023 theme to help inspire the use of data to bring about changes that matter, such as policy change, environmental change, social change, etc. During Love Data Week 2023, which will be observed February 13-17, the poster winners will be announced and revealed at an event that will take place that week.
+Student posters are meant to embody Love Data Week’s 2023 theme to help inspire the use of data to bring about changes that matter, such as policy change, environmental change, social change, etc. During Love Data Week 2023, which will be observed February 13-17, the poster winners will be revealed at the February 15th Claremont Discourse lecture featuring Dr. Charlotte Chang, who will give a data-focused talk on Combining Social and Ecological Insights to Address Conservation Challenges.

 Research institutions around the world — including colleges, nonprofit organizations, government agencies and corporations — have recognized Love Data Week each year during the week of Valentine’s Day since 2016.
 Data is foundational to the scholarly record and is crucial for advancing knowledge of the world around us, so these celebrations and activities help draw attention to the importance of responsible data stewardship and build a community of practice around data management.